dwhall/HeyMac/README.md

 ### Source Address

-When the Source Address field is present, it is a 16- or 64-bit unsigned value representing the address of the destination for this frame.
+When the Source Address field is present, it is a 16- or 64-bit unsigned value representing the address of the source for this frame.

 ### Network ID